What is Vocational Course?: Course Fees 2025, Subjects, Top Colleges, Admissions

 - Apply for the Course: You can usually apply for a course directly with the provider of the course.

-Vocational Education courses are offered by both government and private institutes and colleges.
-On the basis of national and state board exams, institutes carry out their admission process.
+Vocational courses are offered by both government and private institutes and colleges.
+Most of the colleges in India provide admission into Vocational Courses on a merit basis.
 Below mentioned is the list of a few top entrance exams for vocational education:

 Name of the Exam |